Best probiotics in the UK reviewed - tried and tested 2025

 These probiotic strains are:

-Six strains is on the low side for a probiotic but Optibac claims that these strains are highly researched and proven to survive stomach acidity which is important.
+Six strains is on the lower side for a supplement, but Optibac states that these strains are well-researched and have been studied for their ability to tolerate stomach acid which may help more live bacteria reach the gut.

 In terms of the actual amount of bacteria, these strains collectively provide 5 billion colony forming units per capsule.